-UPDATE- April 2017: I wrote this review originally in 2016.
+UPDATE- Summer 2019: I wrote this review originally in 2016.
 There are some useful comments below from former members to Jason Bond Picks.
 My original review/conclusion below is still valid though.

-Jason Bond Picks trading service seems to be a popular stock picking service that I have seen mentioned on twitter as he posts his performance continually.
+Jason Bond Picks trading service seems to be a popular stock picking service that I have seen mentioned on twitter and a lot of advertisements.

 I am just providing information on my experience and what I observed as a member.
 Normally I wouldn’t go near any stock pick service especially one that focuses on low priced stocks but I tried it out during a promotion they were offering.
 Anyways, here is my review…..